-Students who have not taken physics or mathematics to Year 13 level are also strongly advised to take PHYS 111 Introductory Physics for Physical Sciences and Engineering and MATH 101 Methods of Mathematics.
+If you have not taken physics or mathematics to Year 13 level, it is also recommended to take PHYS 111 Introductory Physics for Physical Sciences and Engineering and MATH 101 Methods of Mathematics.

 - PHYS 285 Technical and Professional Skills for Physicists